 -

-Brain Health: MCT oil can support brain health by providing ketones, an important source of energy for the brain.
-This could help preserve cognitive function and prevent neurodegenerative diseases.
+Brain health: MCT oil may support brain health by providing ketones, an important source of energy for the brain.
+This could help maintain cognitive function and prevent neurodegenerative diseases.